Morebec/YDB/docs/internals/querying.md

 ```sql
 FIND records WHERE price === 2.00 AND/OR price === 2.00
 ```
 Could be optimized easily.
+(This is actually the only optimization that is performed by the Database Engine)

 ### Query Planning
 There are many strategies to resolve a query:

 - **Full Table Scan**: This means loading every record in the table, and checking if it matches the query.
 This is strategy can prove to be quite fast when handling small tables, but painfully slow for tables with a lot of records.

 - **Index scan**: Using indexes to determine the records that are potential candidates for the query based on their values.
-For large tables this is always faster than Full table scan as we only load a subset of the records from the table, however, it slows down the insert, update and delete operations since it requries the computation of the index on every one of these operations for indexed columns.
+For large tables this is always faster than Full table scan as we only load a subset of the records from the table, however, it slows down the insert, update and delete operations since it requires the computation of the index on every one of these operations for indexed columns.

 - **Id Scans**: This can be lightning fast since records are stored with their id as file name.
 Therefore when querying by id we can directly access the right file and return the associated record.
 However it is only useful when the `id` column is provided in the query.

-These tree ways for querying are referred to as strategies in the code and each have their corresponding classes.
+These three ways for querying are referred to as strategies in the code and each have their corresponding classes.

 There is also a fourth strategy called MultiStrategy, which is used to represent the need of using more than one strategy for a query.
 A Multi strategy is therefore a mixture of an Index Scan and an Id Scan.